microsoftgraph/console-java-connect-sample/README.md

 }
 ```

-### Step 6: Package and then run the `Java-Native-Console-Connect.jar ` file.
+### Step 6: Build and run the sample.

-From your shell or command line:
+From your shell or command line at the project root:

-* `$ gradle build --build-file build.gradle`

-This will generate a `console-java-connect-sample-1.0-SNAPSHOT.jar` file in your /build/libs directory.
-Run this using your Java executable like below:

-* `$ java -jar console-java-connect-sample-1.0-SNAPSHOT.jar`
+* `$  ./gradlew run`

+This will run the sample.

 ### Running the sample